coder/coder/docs/templates/modules.md

 You can store these modules externally from your Coder deployment, like in a git repository or a Terraform registry.
-This example shows how to reference a module in your template:
+This example shows how to reference a module from your template:

 ```hcl
 data "coder_workspace" "me" {}